tjmahr/dissertation/docs/22-referent-selection.md

 condition would be easier than in the nonword condition, or failing that, the two conditions would not reliably differ.
 I had discounted a third possibility of any overall advantage for nonwords over real words.
-The advantage of nonwords at age 4 and age 5 over real words was an therefore unexpected result.
+The advantage of nonwords at age 4 and age 5 over real words was therefore an unexpected result.

 Why might children perform better on the nonword trials than the real words?
 The results are consistent with a novelty bias in referent selection [@Horst2011; @Mather2012].
-An additional factor may be the presense of the mispronunciation trials---reported in [Chapter
+An additional factor may be the presence of the mispronunciation trials---reported in [Chapter
 \@ref(sensitivity-to-mispronunciations)](#sensitivity-to-mispronunciations).
 The mispronunciations may undermine familiar word recognition.
 For one-third of the trials, children hear an imperfect version of a